Super-Lovers/dev-diary/diary/Unity3D/2019/November/Narrative-development tooling.md

 ##### Uploaded on 30th November, 2019

-I've had the pleasure of developing two story-based games in Unity3D, the challenges that I have faced consisted mostly of creating a user-friendly system to integrate the story of the game into its plot devices.
+After having the pleasure of developing two story-based games in Unity3D, the challenges that I have faced consisted mostly of creating a user-friendly system to integrate the story of the game into its plot devices.
 In order to do this, together, with other people proved to be harder than I thought, especially given the fact we had to work in the same project.

 Collaboration and tweaking in any story-based game would likely require that the narrative writers tweak things a lot, so even in a VCS environment, it will become very chaotic when we have to work within the same scene files.
 A Unity3D package I found that lets you write for multiple languages in a structured manner is Polyglot.
 Using Google excel sheets, it was easier to adapt the storyline in the second game I started developing: Fish Soup.
 By extracting the STRING_ID of the excel sheet, I was able to start constructing both a quest line and dialogue structure for plot actors.